No Wi-Fi No Problem: How To Use Your Phone as a Mobile Hotspot

 Google Pixel

-1. Go to Settings and tap Network/internet HS/tethering.
+1. Go to Settings, then tap Network/internet> HS/tethering.

-2. Select the Wi-Fi hotspot option and activate using a password if necessary.
+2. Select the Wi-Fi hotspot option, then activate it using a password if necessary.

 3. Find your phone on the Wi-Fi connections list and select it.